10 Best Female Monologues in Movies: Iconic Speeches That Define Cinema (2026)

 Monologues have created some of the most memorable moments in cinema.
 They are usually the moment where a character makes a striking reveal or revelation to the audience.
 The best monologues are the ones that stay with you long after the credits have rolled.
 While many iconic monologues have come from male characters, female characters have had their fair share of stunning monologues as well.
-Here are some of the best female monologues from movies.
+Here are some of the best female monologues from movies that showcase the incredible range and power of women in film.

 Best Dramatic Female Monologues in Movies